dacostafrankaboagye/airpot-domain-demo/README.md

 - The separation of entities and value objects helps maintain clarity.
 - Entities have identity (`Flight`, `Passenger`), while value objects describe or
 - detail entities without unique identities (`SeatAssignment`).

+## contexts and modularization
+-  divide the application into bounded contexts
+  - Flight operations: Handles flight scheduling, passenger management, and communications
+  - Passenger services: Manages check-in, boarding, and seat assignments
+  - Ground services: Could involve baggage handling and gate assignments, but omitted here for simplicity

+-  we will map these contexts to separate packages/modules
+  - `flightops`, `passengerservices`